pilrhealth/definition-files/tests/pt-variable/README.md

-This file adds a single participant variable to the project, for which diet they were on over the effective time period.
-The type of the variable is multiple choice, select one.
+This file adds a single participant variable to the project, for what their characteristic nitrogen level was over the effective time period.
+The type of the variable is numeric (Double).
+For other types of variables, see the developer documentation.